maxmurdoch/flock/src/pages/products/commercial.md

       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for the policy and you're ready to fly!
+        Pay and you're ready to fly!
 Your policy documents are instantly emailed to you.
       title: 3.
 Get flying
   title: How Flock Cover works
 risk: